-Well, I decided to give Press’ new Nourish Cleanse* a try this time round.
+Well, I decided to give the new PRESS Nourish Cleanse* a try this time round, and they kindly gifted me the one-day set to try.
 The setting was slightly different, taking up my Saturday a few weekends ago, and there was no real reason to be cleansing other than as a way to feel refreshed.
 For some reason, I treat cleanses like I do haircuts; they’re perfect at the time of a big life change.

-Either way, I enjoyed the cleanse, and would recommend soups for anyone adverse to only consuming juices.
-I felt lighter, enjoyed lounging around the flat (a real rarity!) and am now looking for soup recipes with cashew nut bases.
-The only thing I would like to see is a cleanse that comes in glass bottles – less plastic waste.
+Either way, I enjoyed the cleanse, and would recommend soups for anyone averse to only consuming juices.
+I felt lighter, enjoyed lounging around the flat (a real rarity!)
+I’m also now looking for soup recipes with cashew nut bases to continue a healthy eating spree inspired by this cleanse.
+The only thing I would like to see improved on is a cleanse that comes in glass bottles, to reduce on plastic waste.

 If you’d like to give a cleanse a go, I’d also recommend following my key tips…

 So, my first tip for cleansing, whether you’re a beginner or a pro, is to prepare a few days in advance.
-I’ve written this up previously in my guide How to Prepare for a Juice Cleanse, but the essential takeaway is to eat a diet of raw, plant-based foods between 24 to 48 hours before starting your cleanse.
+I’ve written this up previously in my Guide To Prepare For A Juice Cleanse, but the essential takeaway is to eat a diet of raw, plant-based foods between 24 to 48 hours before starting your cleanse.
 This will get your body used to the nutrients you’re going to receive and the lack of meat/dairy/eggs without taking away the fibre.

 Then, onto the cleanse itself.
 Set yourself a guide for the day.
-Press provides an example day plan in the pamphlet that comes with the cleanse.
+PRESS provides an example day plan in the pamphlet that comes with the cleanse.
 My recommendation is, at the very least, to follow the order in which the cleanse has been designed.
-On the Nourish cleanse, the soups align with meal times, juices for blood sugar pick-me-ups, so you’ll minimise your hunger and can hopefully run your day like normal!
+On the Nourish cleanse, the soups aligned with meal times, and the juices were welcome blood-sugar pick-me-ups, so I could minimise my hunger and run my day like normal!

 Whether you’ve gone on a cleanse before or not, I always recommend having a back up snack to hand for those moments of weakness.
 There’s nothing worse than feeling trapped with only a fridge of veggie juices… If you find yourself needing a little something extra, try a handful of unsalted cashew nuts.
 And remember, you can drink as much extra water and herbal tea as you want!

-And if you’d like to give the Nourish Cleanse a go, or try one of Press’ other cleanses, you can get one day free on a three-day cleanse with the code CURIOUSLYCONSCIOUS.
-Happy cleansing!
+If you’d like to give the Nourish Cleanse a go, or try one of Press’ other cleanses, you can 15% off with the code: CURIOUS15